 The Company requires deposits for certain customer orders.
-Deposits are recognized as revenue when all of the revenue recognition criteria have been met.
-The Company anticipates that customer deposits will be recognized within the next 12 months.
+Deposits are recognised as revenue when all of the revenue recognition criteria have been met.
+The Company anticipates that customer deposits will be recognised within the next 12 months.

-3.16 Sales tax
+3.15 Sales tax